When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

 The S9’s new shape necessitates a change in interface.

-The three main buttons are now on the upper right of the robot, unlike in the previous version that sits at the middle.
+The three buttons are no in a new position at the upper right, unlike the previous version in the middle.

 It’s the same three buttons – home, clean, and spot.
-The rest of the features can be accessed through the Roomba Home App that you can download through Google Play Store or Apple’s App Store.
+The rest of the features are accessible through the iRobot Home App that you can download through the Google Play Store or Apple’s App Store.

-This Roomba retains the minimalistic simplicity that makes their products so popular.
+This Roomba retains the minimalistic simplicity of the older models that makes their products so popular.